Terry O'Connor (rugby league): Background

 O'Connor was born in Widnes, Lancashire, England.

 He was picked up from local Widnes side St Marie's after also playing for Widnes Tigers.
 He is a former BARLA international and toured New Zealand with them in 1991.
 Also on the tour was Darren Fleary, Paul Anderson and Barrie McDermott, all of whom went on to gain full international honours.

-Professional playing career
+Playing career

 Salford

 In 1990 Terry signed for Salford, and played for them for three years.
 He had the opportunity of signing for Wigan, St Helens, Warrington, Leeds and Bradford, but chose Salford as his childhood hero Steve O'Neill was part of the coaching team, along with Kevin Tamati.
 He was awarded Salford's young player of the year in 1991.
 He played in the Regal Trophy quarter-final against Wigan at the Willows, and was awarded the Man-of-the-Match.
 He joined Wigan in 1994 for a Salford record transfer fee of £95,000 and New Zealand International Sam Panapa.
 Salford also got a further £10,000 when Terry played for Great Britain.